Nonclassroom-based / independent study schools

 Independent study school vs. online school

-Nonclassroom-based / independent study schools are expected to meet the following criteria to maintain an "a-g" course list and offer UC-approved coursework:
+Nonclassroom-based / independent study schools are expected to meet the following criteria to maintain an "a-g" course list and offer "a-g" approved coursework:

 - Students are expected to spend at least one hour per week per “a-g” course engaged in interactive instruction and/or academic tutoring/advising.
 This instruction and/or support may be provided onsite or through virtual means.

-- Students taking a UC-approved “a-g” course are expected to have regular access (i.e., at least weekly) to a teacher who is a subject expert teacher* in that subject area, whether in person or by phone or email.
+- Students taking an approved “a-g” course are expected to have regular access (i.e., at least weekly) to a teacher who is a subject expert teacher* in that subject area, whether in person or by phone or email.
 The teacher should be available to answer students’ questions about curriculum, explain assignments and provide feedback on student work.

-- Students taking a UC-approved “a-g” course should receive prompt responses to inquiries (i.e., by the end of the following school day), whether in person or by phone or e-mail, from a qualified staff member.
+- Students taking an approved “a-g” course should receive prompt responses to inquiries (i.e., by the end of the following school day), whether in person or by phone or e-mail, from a qualified staff member.